UMAprotocol/UMIPs/final fees - UPP.md

 ## Summary

-This UPP will increase the final fees for PERL, OCEAN , YAM, SNX, UMA, SUSHI, BAL, RAI, ALCX, ALPHA, REN, NFTX, LON, MASK, BANK, SFI and VSP to be around $400.
+This UPP will increase the final fees for RenBTC, PERL, DSD, OCEAN, YAM, wBTC, AAVE, SNX, UMA, DPI SUSHI, xSUSHI, XIO, BAL,bDIGG RAI, COMP, ALCX, ALPHA, REN, CRV, RGT NFTX, SGT, LON, MASK, BANK, SFI, VSP DEXTF,iFARM, OPEN and DFX  to be around $400.
 This will increase the cost of initiating disputes for the DVM.

-Additionally, this UPP will decrease the final fees for ERN to around $400, reducing the cost of initiating disputes for the DVM.
+Additionally, this UPP will decrease the final fees for RenDoge, ERN and BASK to around $400, reducing the cost of initiating disputes for the DVM.

 ## Rationale